torvista/Zen_Cart-Back_in_Stock_Notifications/README.md

 1. On your development server, remove original BISN files.
 1. Copying all this fileset will not overwrite any other files: they are all new.
 But, regarding the template files, you will find bootstrap CLONE and responsive_classic CLONE folders containing modified template files (suffixed BISN php) for you to compare and merge into your own equivalents.
-1. If are upgrading from a previous version of BISN or from a variant, the "languages _id" column may need to be added to the "back_in_stock_notification_subscriptions" table.
+1. If you are upgrading from a previous version of BISN or from a variant, the "languages _id" column may not be present in the "back_in_stock_notification_subscriptions" table.
    - Using a program such as PHPMyAdmin check the structure of the "back_in_stock_notification_subscriptions" table.
    - If the field "languages _id" does not exist run the following SQL statement

       `ALTER TABLE back_in_stock_notification_subscriptions ADD languages_id INT(2) UNSIGNED NOT NULL DEFAULT '1' AFTER date_subscribed;`

 1. Go to the Admin Catalog->BISN Notifications Admin page to auto upgrade/install.